burakayy7/blog/_posts/2024-07-14-arduino-hello-world.md

 So that's interesting right?

-Compare how easy this is to making an electronic ciruit to [blink an LED manually](https://burakayy.com/blog/Simple-Oscillator)!
+Compare how easy this is to making an electronic circuit to [blink an LED manually](https://burakayy.com/blog/Simple-Oscillator)!

 ## Experimentation